MetPX/sarracenia/doc/mesh_gts.rst

 servers that provide message publish and subscribe services, with robust queuing support, and hierarchical topic based exchanges.

-Servers subscribe to each others' advertisements which are published using their own (software) broker.
+Each Server runs a broker to advertise their own contribution, and they subscribes to each others' advertisements.
 Advertisements are transitive, in that each node can advertise whatever it has downloaded from any other node so that other nodes connected to it can consume them.
 This implements mesh networking amongst all NC/DCPC/GISCs.

-An AMQP notification layer to the existing file transfer network would:
+An AMQP notification layer added to the existing file transfer network would:

 - improve security because users never upload, never have to write to a remote server.
   (all transfers can be done by client initiated subscriptions, no write to peer servers needed).